IlmunKoo/KSW-Purdue/FarmVroong/SourceCode/SLAM/README.md

 - Supports a lot of cameras out of the box, such as the Intel RealSense family.
 See the run section for a list
 - Data I/O via ROS topics
 - Parameters can be set with the rqt_reconfigure gui during runtime
+- Very quick startup through considerably sped up vocab file loading
 - Loading of all parameters via launch file
-- Supports loading cam parameters from cam_info topic

 ### Related Publications:
 [Monocular] Raúl Mur-Artal, J. M. M. Montiel and Juan D. Tardós. **ORB-SLAM: A Versatile and Accurate Monocular SLAM System**. *IEEE Transactions on Robotics,* vol. 31, no. 5, pp. 1147-1163, 2015. (**2015 IEEE Transactions on Robotics Best Paper Award**). **[PDF](http://webdiis.unizar.es/~raulmur/MurMontielTardosTRO15.pdf)**.